tlenaert/ctpToMstoch/README.md

 # Running guide
-Once compiled, an executable `ctpstoch` is produced.
-When executed this will produce for an ICG with L=4 the results for `&beta=0.3` and `&epsilon = 0.18`.
+When executing `ctpstoch` wihtou modifications in the `main.cpp`, the program will produce for an ICG with L=4 the results for &beta=0.3 and &epsilon = 0.18.